ColeTDeR/Little-Timmy-s-Escape/README.md

 Help Timmy get to the door!
 Created with Python for Kids by Jason Briggs.

+REQUIREMENTS:
+Python 3.
+You can download it here: https://www.python.org/downloads/

+To Play:
-Open the .pyw (Mac/Linux) file or the .exe (Windows) file to play, but don't take it out of the folder.
-Python 3 (Mac/Linux) or Windows (Windows, obviously) required.
+Open the .pyw file.
+Don't take this out of its directory.

-Controls: Arrow keys or WASD to move.
-W, up arrow, or space to jump.
+Controls: Arrow keys/WASD - Move, Left shift - Stop, Up arrow/W - Jump